thomasbarkats/yasui/docs/en/guide/comparisons.md

 - **YasuiJS**: Automatic error catching everywhere, consistent error format
 - **NestJS**: Automatic error catching, similar approach to YasuiJS
 - **Express**: Manual try-catch, must pass errors to next(), custom error handler needed

 ---

+### Deferred Dependency Initialization

+YasuiJS allows non-blocking asynchronous injections with `deferred: true` if necessary.
+Dependency is initialized in the background, and may therefore be null.
+You can handle errors in the factory (e.g., send an internal alert), and provide fallback behavior in services that use the dependency.

+NestJS does not allow this.

+See a complete example in the [Dependency Injection](/reference/dependency-injection#deferred-deps) documentation.

+---